GalenIvanov/Animation-tests/README.md

 # Pausing and resuming animations

 `toggle-animation` function can be used to pause or resume an animation.
-It needs only one argument - a `word!` identifying the animation.
+It needs only one argument - a `lit-word!` identifying the animation.
 It doesn't currently work for `text-fx` effect, because it uses a different approach.

+## `toggle-animation` example

+    toggle-animation 'vulcano

+Please note that `toggle-animation` is usually used in your event-processing code.

 # Ideas for future work